oroinc/documentation/backend/extension/add-extension.rst

 Adding an Extension
 -------------------

-To be able to add an extension you have to be logged in to tho OroCRM Marketplace website.
+To be able to add an extension you have to be logged in to tho OroCRM Extensions Store website.
 The Add Extension page can be reached via the user menu in the top right corner of the page or via link on the My Marketplace page.

 First thing you have to do is to choose an extension type: paid or free.